 Luckily for clinical research associates (CRAs), the life sciences industry is rich with opportunities.
 There are CRA job opportunities all over the world thanks to international clinical trials and the rapid globalisation of many pharmaceutical, medical device, biotechnology, and food and cosmetic companies.
-Yet, it is not always possible for CRAs to achieve their career ambitions within a short period and, as a result, CROs are continuously battling with a high staff turnover.
+Yet, it is not always possible for CRAs to achieve their career ambitions within a short period and, as a result, contract research organisations (CROs) are continuously battling with a high staff turnover.

 Flexibility and willingness to travel